M15 pistol: Operation

 The shorter barrel is reported to have a greater muzzle blast, yet even with the abbreviated barrel, the pistol maintains a muzzle velocity of 245 m/s (800 ft/s).
 The pistol's sights are larger than the standard M1911A1's, including a taller front sight.

 Magazines remain interchangeable between the two models.
 A lanyard may be attached to the mainspring housing.

 Distinction

 The M15 is made to a higher standard of finish to distinguish it as a general officer's pistol.
 The finish on the guns was a deep blue on portions of the slide and frame.
 The exposed metal parts such as the safety and slide lock have a polished blued finish, while the top of the slide has a black matte-type finish.

 It has select-grade walnut grips with a brass placard on the left grip, with the owner's name engraved in it, and the Rock Island Arsenal seal on the right grip.
 The slide is also engraved, "General Officer's Model" and the abbreviation "RIA" for Rock Island Arsenal.

 The pistol came with a black leather belt, black leather holster, black leather two-pocket magazine pouch, cleaning kit, and three magazines that were serial-numbered to the weapon.

 The belt's buckle and any other metal parts were either in gold for the Army or silver for the Air Force.

-Officer weapon distinction
+Adoption

 The pistol was issued to United States Army general officers as a personal weapon as a replacement for the aging Colt Model 1903 Pocket Hammerless pistols.

 Formally adopted from 1972 to 1981, it is no longer produced but remains in service with some long-career officers.

 A total of 1,004 were made and issued.
 When a general left active service he was given the choice of returning or purchasing it.
 Most chose to buy it as a memento of their service, a tradition that continues to this day.